 Looking for information on how to get from Riga Airport into the Old Town?
 Bus number 22 runs between the airport and Riga city centre.
 Taxis also run to the city.
 Another local tip is to download the Bolt app to order rides while in Riga.

 Thanks for reading these local tips on things to do in Riga.
-If you’re planning a trip to Latvia, you may also find it useful to read my Riga city break post, outlining more things to do and see in Latvia’s capital.
+If you’re planning a trip to Latvia, you may also find it useful to read my Things to do in Riga, Latvia post, outlining more things to do and see in the county’s capital city.

 Photos illustrating this post are by Why Eye Photography.